Tracking the Tropics: Peter & Rose holding onto depression status, more development likely soon

 The path will be determined by how quickly and how strong this system may become.
 A weaker storm will favor a more westward path.
 If this system quickly strengthens, a turn to the north sooner would be expected.

-If this system indeed organizes and strengthen, Sam is the next name to be used on the 2021 list.
+If this system indeed organizes and strengthens, Sam is the next name to be used on the 2021 list.

 A second tropical wave is located in the North Atlantic Ocean about 500 miles west-northwest of the western Azores.
 This system is actually the remnants of what was tropical storm Odette that passed just off of the Georgia and South Carolina coasts.